doodlebunnyhops/doodlebunnyhops.github.io/content/blog/archive/2025/01/fighter_jet_&_props_update.md

 {{< column "post-block-dot column" >}}
 **Underground Jet Hanger**
 ![BrookhavenRP Jet Update: The underground hangar where the fighter jet is housed, the jet is accessible to premium pass holders.](/images/blog/fighter_jet_&_props_update_jet_room.webp)
-Note the Jet is locked for _Premiunm Pass Holders_ ✨
+Note the Jet is locked for _Premium Pass Holders_ ✨
 {{< /column>}}

 {{< column "post-block-dot column" >}}